nathanesau/rushhour_solver/README.md

 # rushhour_solver

-Solve RushHour puzzles using Dijkstra's Algorithm.
+Solve RushHour puzzles using BFS Algorithm.

 See the [docs](docs/README.md) for a detailed a explanation of the algorithm.